-Rheinmetall AG stock history
+Rheinmetall AG share history

 Rheinische Metallwaaren- und Maschinenfabrik Actiengesellschaft is founded on 13 April 1889.
 The founding capital amounts to 700,000 Deutschmark and is increased to 1.1 million Deutschmark in December 1889 through the issue of preferential shares.
 The incorporated company does not have a majority shareholder; just under 80 per cent of the capital is distributed almost equally among the founding banks Schlesinger-Trier & Cie. in Berlin, Erlanger & Söhne in Frankfurt and Gebrüder Sulzbach in Frankfurt.
+Lorenz Zuckermandel becomes the first Chairman of the Supervisory Board.

 The first Rheinmetall general meeting is held in Düsseldorf on 11 November 1890.
 Since then, interrupted only by the war and post-war years of World War II, the company has held regular general meetings – since 1938 in Berlin, since 2020 virtually.